-University of Vaasa offers minor studies focused on marine power generation systems, fuels and abatement solutions of exhaust emissions.
+University of Vaasa offers minor studies on energy technology.
+The minor focuses on the marine power generation systems, fuels, and the abatement solutions of exhaust emissions.

 What is it about?